Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

 \subsection{Governing equations of the brain bioelectric activity at scales as measured by EEG and MRI}

-The electroencephalography (EEG) forward problem involves predicting the electrical potential within the brain and at the implanted electrodes given a predefined source.
+The electroencephalography (EEG) forward problem involves predicting the electric potential within the brain and at the implanted electrodes given a predefined source.
 The relevant frequency spectrum in EEG is typically below 1 kHz, with most studies dealing with frequencies between 0.1 and 100 Hz \citep{baillet_etal_2001_electromagnetic,brette_destexhe_2012_handbook}.
 Therefore, the physics of EEG can be approximated by Poisson's equation, which is the quasi-static approximation of Maxwell's equations.
-For a spatial domain \(\Omega \in \mathbf{R}^3\) with boundary \(\partial \Omega = \overline{\Gamma_D \cup \Gamma_N}\), Poisson's equation for the EEG forward problem can be written as follows:
+For a spatial domain \(\Omega \in \mathbb{R}^3\) with boundary \(\partial \Omega = \overline{\Gamma_D \cup \Gamma_N}\) and outward unit normal \(\bm{n}\), Poisson's equation for the EEG forward problem can be written as follows:

 where $u$ is the unknown scalar potential and $C$ is the (symmetric positive semi-definite) conductivity tensor.
-The low conductivity of air outside the skull (\(C = 0\) for all \(x \notin \bar\Omega\)) implies that a zero-flux Neumann boundary condition $g=0$ can be applied on the surface $\Gamma_N$.
-Dirichlet boundary conditions \(h\) on $\Gamma_D$ are typically applied by setting the potential to zero at a node corresponding to a reference electrode, or by setting the potential at two nodes to create a voltage dipole.
-Loading can be applied to the model either by prescribing the potential at certain nodes or by applying a current source \(f = \nabla \cdot j\), with \(j\) being a dipole source vector.
+The low conductivity of air outside the scalp (\(C = 0\) for all \(x \notin \bar\Omega\)) implies that a zero-flux Neumann boundary condition $g=0$ can be applied on the surface $\Gamma_N$.
+Dirichlet boundary conditions \(h\) on the surface $\Gamma_D$ are typically applied by setting the potential to zero at a node corresponding to a reference electrode.
+Loading can be applied to the model either by prescribing the potential \(u\) at certain nodes or by applying a current source \(f = \nabla \cdot \bm{j}\), with \(\bm{j}\) being a dipole source vector.
 The epileptic seizure onset source is typically modeled as a current dipole \citep{hallez_etal_2007_review}.

-Equivalently, the dipole source may be modeled by setting the potential $u$ at two points in $\Omega$ with opposite polarity \citep{schimpf_etal_2002_dipole}.
+Electromagnetic source localization employs a linear model, known as the lead field matrix, which relates the measured electrode voltages to the cerebral current sources that generated them \citep{rush_driscoll_1969_eeg,weinstein_etal_2000_leadfield}.
+The lead field matrix can be computed using Helmholtz's principle of reciprocity, which relates the potential difference between two points \(A\) and \(B\) caused by a given dipole \(\bm{p}\), to the electric field \(\bm{E} = -\nabla u\) at the dipole location resulting from a current \(I\) placed between \(A\) and \(B\) \citep{plonsey_1963_reciprocity,weinstein_etal_2000_leadfield}:

+The lead field matrix can be constructed by placing a source and sink at pairs of electrodes, and computing for each of these pairs the resulting electric field in all of the elements.
+The reciprocity principle can then be applied to reconstruct the potential differences at the electrodes for a source placed in any element \citep{weinstein_etal_2000_leadfield}.